 2014: “Work is Our Joy” at the Hanthorn Cannery Museum

 The Story Of The Columbia River Gillnetter The Columbia River salmon is in trouble, and it’s going to be a long struggle to save any of the remaining runs from extinction.
-Nowhere is the pinch felt more than in Astoria … Continue reading
+Nowhere is the pinch felt more than in Astoria where many families have fished the river for generations.
+Visitors here are met by a… Continue reading 2014: “Work is Our Joy” at the Hanthorn Cannery Museum

 2011: Black Ball’s Port Angeles-Victoria Ferry Coho Turns 50